decision-crafters/kanbn/docs/demos/chat-demo.md

 ### Example Questions

-Here are some example questions you can ask the AI assistant:
+Here are some realistic questions you can ask the AI assistant:

 - "What's the status of my project?"
 - "How many tasks are in the Backlog column?"
-- "What are the most important tasks I should focus on?"
+- "Which tasks should I prioritize this week?"
-- "Can you summarize my project progress?"
+- "What's my project completion percentage?"
+- "Show me all tasks assigned to Sarah"
-- "What tasks are assigned to me?"
+- "What tasks are blocked or at risk?"
-- "How can I organize my tasks better?"
+- "Summarize the work completed in the last sprint"
+- "What dependencies exist between my current tasks?"
+- "Which tasks have been in the 'In Progress' column the longest?"
-- "What's the next step for my project?"
+- "What's the estimated completion date based on current velocity?"

 ## Logging